red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/interaction-loop.rst

       or bot say "Just ask me something!"

-The ``main`` flow above activates the ``generating user intent for unhandled user utterance`` flow from the ``avatars`` module which uses the LLM to generate the canonical form for a user message (a.k.a., the user intent).
+The ``main`` flow above activates the ``generating user intent for unhandled user utterance`` flow from the ``avatars`` module, which uses the LLM to generate the canonical form for a user message (a.k.a., the user intent).
 Also, when the LLM generates an intent that is not handled by the Colang script, the ``unhandled user intent`` flow is triggered (line 11).

 Line 14 in the example above shows how to use the pre-defined ``user silent`` event to model time-driven interaction.